sciencewiki/ClimateMachine.jl/docs/src/HowToGuides/Atmos/Microphysics.md

 becomes simply the source for falling water.
 For the case of cloud water and snow collisions for temperatures below freezing, the sink of cloud water is a source for snow.
-For temperatures above freezing the accreted cloud droplets along with some melted snow are converted to rain.
+For temperatures above freezing, the accreted cloud droplets along with some melted snow are converted to rain.
 In this case eq. (\ref{eq:accrfin}) describes the sink of cloud water.
 The sink of snow is proportional to the sink of cloud water with the coefficient ``\frac{c_w}{L_f}(T - T_{freeze})``.